Officialalbert/TelegramBot/README.md

 # TelegramBot
 HI!
-This is another my repositoryi/ Cok guzel.
+This is another my repository/ Cok guzel.
-Telegram bot using Nuget telegraBot.
+Telegram bot using Nuget TelegramBot.
+Glad if you find some errors and let me know about the error sfanovich@bk.ru